Tennessee Birth Records Search

 If you do not have one of the above, you can supply two of the following forms of ID: social security card, vehicle registration, current pay stub, utility bill with address, bank statement, medical record, healthcare card, voter registration card, military discharge papers.

-Types of Tennessee Birth Records
+Types of TN Birth Records

 Although Tennessee offers only certified copies of birth certificates, you can also have one amended or add the father later.